MarcBerliner/sundials/doc/idas/guide/source/Mathematics.rst

 ===========

 The IDAS solver has been augmented to include a rootfinding feature.
-This means that, while integratnuming the Initial Value Problem :eq:`IDAS_DAE`, IDAS can also find the roots of a set of user-defined functions :math:`g_i(t,y,\dot{y})` that depend on :math:`t`, the solution vector :math:`y = y(t)`, and its :math:`t-`\
+This means that, while integrating the Initial Value Problem :eq:`IDAS_DAE`, IDAS can also find the roots of a set of user-defined functions :math:`g_i(t,y,\dot{y})` that depend on :math:`t`, the solution vector :math:`y = y(t)`, and its :math:`t-`\
 derivative :math:`\dot{y}(t)`.
 The number of these root functions is arbitrary,